Luxsidos/calculator_just_simulate/README.md

 This project is a starting point for a Flutter application.

+I was wrote clean code but many errors occurred then I wrote spaghetti code ) Sorry for my incomprehensible code

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)